Plum Candy

 “You’re in luck,” the innkeeper said, sliding a key across the counter.
 “Room 7, top of the stairs.
 Best view in the house.
 Enjoy your stay, Mr...?”

-"Enjoy your stay, Just Rowan," the innkeeper said, "and if you need anything — advice, directions, a good cup of joe — you know where to find me."
+“Enjoy your stay, Just Noelan,” the innkeeper said, “and if you need anything — advice, directions, a good cup of joe — you know where to find me.”

-Rowan took a fistful of candies, nodded, and strode out.
+Noelan took a fistful of candies, nodded, and strode out.
 Just as he left the inn, a soft weight on his foot gave him pause.
 Glancing down, he found himself under the scrutiny of a small cat.
 Its fluffy white and light gray fur gleamed in the sunlight.
-Bright blue eyes, filled with feline intelligence, gazed up at Rowan curiously.
+Bright blue eyes gazed up curiously at Noelan.

-Gently, Rowan scooped up the little feline.
-"I'm afraid I don't have any food for you," he told the cat.
-The cat tilted its head, seemingly confused by the interaction.
+Gently, Noelan scooped up the little feline.
+“I’m afraid I don’t have any food for you, little fellow,” he told the cat.
+The cat tilted its head, apparently confused by the interaction.
 He put it down, smiled, and gave it one final scratch on the head before leaving.

-Rowan walked back to the car and slid back into the driver's seat, his expression neutral as he adjusted the rearview mirror.
-The failed robber shifted in in the backseat, his bound hands denied any comfort.
+Noelan walked back to the car and slid back into the driver’s seat, his expression neutral as he adjusted the rearview mirror.
+The failed robber shifted in the backseat; his bound hands denied any comfort.

 “So,” he ventured, voice tinged with desperation, “you’re not actually taking me to jail, right?
 Because then she’s good as gone.”

-"Not so fast."
-Lawson turned to face him.
-"How exactly are you planning on getting that money?"
+“Not so fast.”
+Lawson twisted in his seat to look back at him.
+“How exactly are you planning on getting that money?”

-Rowan didn't say anything and simply looked at him through the rearview mirror.
+Noelan didn’t say anything and simply glared at him through the rearview mirror.

-"Suppose I could get my piece back?" he contemplated, "It'd still have time to—"
+“Suppose I could get my piece back?” he muttered after a moment.
+“I’d still have time to—”

 “Get serious,” Lawson said.
 “You really think we’d let you go rob someone else?”